Iagorrr04/Learning-Git/README.md

         cat ~/.ssh/id_ed25519.pub

 - The nex time you try to push some commit git you look for the SSH and authorize your machine.

+## Ignoring previously commited file
+- Run these commands to:
+        1. Create the .gitignore file
+        2. Add the file name into the .gitignore
+        3. Remove the file from the repo. (will keep in your local machine files)
+        4. Commit and save changes.

+        touch .gitignore
+        echo filename.txt >> .gitignore
+        # Add the '-r' if is a entire folder to be ignorated.
+        git rm -r --cached filename.txt
+        git commit -m"ignoring filename.txt"